 During the lease term in Fairfax County

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Fairfax County, the tenant must allow us to enter the rental.
-Some solid reasons to access rental property are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Fairfax County, the tenant must allow us to go into the rental property.
+Some valid reasons to go into rental home are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Fairfax County.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Fairfax County.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good source for landlords in Fairfax County
+a handy archive for landlords in Fairfax County

 - Before you put a renter in your property in Fairfax County